bschollnick/QuickBBS/docs/design documents/cache_watcher_design.md

 instead of reacting separately to every single file that changed.

-**What is its purpose?** Defines `LockFreeEventBuffer`, the deduplicating buffer for pending directory paths that implements §1.3's bundling.
+**What is its purpose?** Defines `LockFreeEventBuffer`, the deduplicating buffer for pending directory paths that implements Section 1.3's bundling.

 Uses `threading.RLock`, not `asyncio.Lock` — watchdog delivers events from OS threads that exist outside any asyncio event loop, so an `asyncio.Lock` here would simply never